Charged Quark Stars and Extreme Compact Objects in Regularized 4D Einstein-Gauss-Bonnet Gravity: Introduction

 We also find in general that for a given central pressure, charged quark stars in 4DEGB have a larger mass and radius than their GR counterparts with the same pressure.
 This can be attributed to the `less attractive' nature of gravity in 4DEGB: for $\alpha>0$ the gradient of the effective potential yields a weaker force than pure GR.
 We consequently find a larger maximal mass for a given value of $Q$ in 4DEGB than in general relativity.
 Similarly, increasing $Q$ also weakens the overall force gradient compared to the uncharged case, and leads to larger quark stars relative to their uncharged counterparts.

 The outline of our paper is as follows: In section \ref{sec:theory} we introduce the basic theory underlying 4DEGB gravity, as well as the non-interacting quark matter equation of state that we make use of.
 Following this, a electromagnetic perfect fluid stress-energy tensor is employed to derive the charged 4DEGB TOV equations, and current observational constraints on the coupling constant are briefly discussed.
 We use section \ref{sec:buch} to derive a generalization of Buchdahl's bound for charged stars in 4DEGB gravity to be plotted alongside the solutions to the modified TOV equations.
-Section \ref{sec:results} outlines the results of our numerical calculations.
+Section \ref{sec:results} outlines the results of our numerical calculations and briefly compares these solutions to observational data of real candidate quark stars.
 We conclude our results with a brief analysis of the stability of charged 4DEGB quark stars.
 Section \ref{sec:summary} summarizes our key findings and suggests topics for future study.